 Sports on TV for December 17-18

-SHO — WBA Showtime Championship: Michel Rivera vs. Frank Martin (Lightweights), Las Vegas
+SHO — Showtime Championship: Michel Rivera vs. Frank Martin (Lightweights), Las Vegas

 BTN — Wake Forest at Rutgers